Automatic Combination of Sample Selection Strategies for Few-Shot Learning: Experiments

-\textbf{The ACSESS method identifies samples with complementary properties, with higher priority on learnability.} The identified selection strategies that are used in the combination are different for the different data modalities (image vs. text) and the type of few-shot learning (gradient vs. in-context learning).
-For the image datasets, the combination of easy to learn samples (Cartography) that are located on the decision boundary (Margin) provides the most benefit.
-For the gradient few-shot learning approaches on text datasets, the combination of easy and ambiguous samples (Cartography) that are least often forgotten (Forgetting) on the decision boundary (Margin) that provide additional informativeness from the Graph-Cut strategy provides the most benefit.
-In case of in-context learning, the combination of hard to learn samples (Cartography) that are least often forgotten (Forgetting) on the decision boundary (Margin) and with highest Entropy provide the most benefit.
-Further analysing the identified strategies and their weights, we find the ACSESS method gives higher importance to samples that are \textit{learnable}, lower importance to \textit{informative} samples (but with multiple sources for both), while the strategies that focus on \textit{representativeness} are not included at all.
+\textbf{The ACSESS method identifies samples with complementary properties, with higher priority on learnability.} For the different types of few-shot learning (in-context vs. gradient learning), our method identifies and combines different set of selection strategies.
+In case of in-context learning, the combination of hard to learn samples (\textit{Cartography}) that are least often forgotten (\textit{Forgetting}) on the decision boundary (\textit{Margin}) and with highest \textit{Entropy} provide the most benefit.
+For the gradient few-shot learning approaches on text datasets, the combination of easy and ambiguous samples (\textit{Cartography}) that are least often forgotten (\textit{Forgetting}) on the decision boundary (\textit{Margin}) that provide additional informativeness from the \textit{Graph-Cut} strategy provides the most benefit.
+Further analysing the identified strategies and their weights, we find the \textbf{ACSESS method gives higher importance to samples that are \textit{learnable}, lower importance to \textit{informative} samples} (but with multiple sources for both), \textbf{while the strategies that focus on \textit{representativeness} are not included at all}.
+This further reinforces the finding that learnability is a strong indicator of quality for few-shot learning.

 \textbf{The dataset and approach specific weighting leads to the best performance}.
 The only exception is the Few-Shot Fine-Tuning approach, where the uniform weighting shows the most benefit.
 At the same time, the weighting strategy that incorporates the random selection often leads to worse performance and higher variance in the results.
 Even though the uniform combination is computationally less expensive than the weighted combination, its performance increase is only slightly lower (average difference of $0.10-0.25$).
+In case of in-context learning, the uniform weighting is often on par with the best-performing CASE baslines.
 As such, the \textbf{uniform weighting represents a good trade-off} between the performance increase and the computation costs, making it in general a better choice.